galenseilis/old_blog/_posts/2023-03-24-fg-sum-heuristic.md

 # Purpose

 After doing enough silviculture plots, intuitions about whether the block will pass the lower confidence limit (LCL) of stems per hectare (SPH) are developed.
-This memo covers some computational results that back up these intuitions, and may serve as a useful shorthand for predicting if a block will have sufficient SPH for meeting stocking standards.
+This post covers some computational results that back up these intuitions, and may serve as a useful shorthand for predicting if a block will have sufficient SPH for meeting stocking standards.

 # Introduction and Findings
 One of these intuitions is that if the free-growing (FG), or well-spaced (WS), counts are sufficiently high for a given number of plots, then the statistics will almost certaintly pass.
 Similarly, low counts at a given sample size suggest that the statistics will almost certainly fail.
 The pass-or-failure status is dependent on the LCL.